wehs7661/ensemble_md/docs/theory_implementation.rst

 Suggested workflow
 ==================
-In this section, we recommend a workflow of running an ensemble of expanded ensemble.
+In this section, we recommend a workflow of running an ensemble of expanded ensemble, which can be implmented by using functions defined :class:`ensemble_EXE`.
 A hands-on tutorial that implements this workflow can be found in `Tutorial 1: Ensemble of expanded ensemble`_.

 .. _`Tutorial 1: Ensemble of expanded ensemble`: examples/EEXE_tutorial.ipynb